Azure-Samples/video-analyzer-iot-edge-python/src/edge/readme.md

 ### deployment.grpcyolov3icpu.template.json

-In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [yolov3 module](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/yolov3/grpc-cpu).
-This IoT Edge module runs the YoloV3 ONNX model behind a gRPC endpoint.
+In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [YOLOv3 module](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/yolov3/grpc-cpu).
+This IoT Edge module runs the YOLOv3 ONNX model behind a gRPC endpoint.
 This template is used in [this](https://aka.ms/ava-grpc-quickstart) quickstart.

+### deployment.grpcyolov3ngpu.template.json

+In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [GPU-optimized YOLOv3 module](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/yolov3/grpc-gpu).
+This IoT Edge module runs the YOLOv3 ONNX model behind a gRPC endpoint and is optimized to run on edge devices with an Nvidia GPU.
+To run this deployment manifest, the edge device must have Nvidia's CUDA drivers installed, as shown in this [section of the documentation](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/yolov3/grpc-gpu).

 ### deployment.grpctinyyolov3icpu.template.json

-In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [tinyyolov3 module](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/tinyyolov3/grpc-cpu).
-This IoT Edge module runs the TinyYoloV3 ONNX model behind a gRPC endpoint.
-This template is used in [this](https://aka.ms/ava-grpc-quickstart) quickstart.
+In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [TinyYOLOv3 module](https://github.com/Azure/video-analyzer/tree/main/edge-modules/extensions/yolo/tinyyolov3/grpc-cpu).
+This IoT Edge module runs the TinyYOLOv3 ONNX model behind a gRPC endpoint.

 ### deployment.objectCounter.template.json